In January 2012, the Vancouver City Council established a goal of addressing the City’s long-term street funding needs.View the goal here:

 Our entire street system reflects a major community investment, costly to construct and currently estimated at more than $1 billion to replace.Just like a home or office building, a vehicle or a bicycle, our street system needs ongoing maintenance to continue to serve us now and into the future.

 Across Vancouver, pavement conditions are continuing to deteriorate on both major and neighborhood streets.
 Each year, the City assesses pavement conditions and measures the growing number of streets in distress, with cracks, patches, potholes and other signs of aging and wear.
-As of 2012, the City had an estimated backlog of more than $120 million in streets needing pavement maintenance and/or full reconstruction.
+As of 2013, the City had an estimated deferred maintenance of more than $150 million in streets needing pavement maintenance and/or full reconstruction.

 Citizens are seeing the effects on the street, literally.
-In a 2012 Community Survey, satisfaction levels with street maintenance fell below Pacific Northwest and national averages, and fell 3 percent for major streets and 10 percent for neighborhood streets, when compared with the same survey done just two years prior in 2010.
+In a 2012 Community Survey, satisfaction levels with street maintenance fell below Pacific Northwest and national averages, and fell 3 percent for major streets and 10 percent for neighborhood streets, when compared with the same survey done just two years before.

-Vancouver also has miles of major streets that were not built to current standards and need to be upgraded to support existing or planned community growth.
-The City’s Comprehensive Plan has estimated the costs to upgrade these major streets at more than $400 million, based on the 20-year projection for 2011 to 2030.To upgrade the most prominent and in-need streets, costs could exceed $200 million, based on the most current estimates.
+Vancouver also has inherited miles of major streets that were not built to current standards and need to be upgraded to support existing or planned community growth.
+The City’s Comprehensive Plan has estimated the costs to upgrade these major streets at more than $400 million, based on the 20-year projection for 2011 to 2030.To upgrade the most prominent and in-need streets, costs could exceed $200 million, based on 2013 estimates.

 At the same time, funding and resources have shrunk.
 In particular, funding for operations and maintenance have been reduced over the past six years, resulting in recurring upkeep and maintenance falling further behind.